kgnzt/trans.d/README.md

 ## About

-A least-suprise, least-configuration, and most-composability transducer library for ES6 Javascript.
+A least-suprise, least-configuration, and most-composability transducer framework for Javascript.

 ## Features